-Services that are covered for you What you must pay when you get these services Physician services Note: To be an inpatient, your provider must write an order to admit you formally as an inpatient of the hospital.
+Services that are covered for you What you must pay when you get these services Physician services do not include the date of discharge.
+Note: To be an inpatient, your provider must write an order to admit you formally as an inpatient of the hospital.
 Even if you stay in the hospital overnight, you might still be considered an outpatient.
 If you are not sure if you are an inpatient or an outpatient, you should ask the hospital staff.
 You can also find more information in a Medicare fact sheet called Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!
 This fact sheet is available on the Web at https://es.medicare.gov/publications/11435-Medicare-Hospital-Benefits.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
 TTY users call 1-877-486-2048.
 You can call these numbers for free, 24 hours a day, 7 days a week.
-Inpatient services in a psychiatric hospital Covered services include mental health care services that require a hospital stay.
-You are covered for 90 days per admission for Medicare-covered stays.
-There is a 190-day lifetime limit for inpatient mental health services provided in a psychiatric hospital.
-The 190-day limit does not apply to inpatient mental health services provided in a psychiatric unit of a general hospital.
-If you have used part of the 190-day Medicare lifetime benefit prior to enrolling in our plan, then you are only entitled to receive the remainder of your lifetime days.
-For Medicare-covered admissions, per admission: \$270 copay per day, for days 1 to 6 and \$0 copay per day, for days 7 to 90 for mental health care.
+Inpatient services in a psychiatric hospital For Medicare-covered Covered services include mental health care services that require a hospital stay. admissions, per admission: \$250 copay per day, for days 1 to 7 and \$0 copay per day, for You are covered for 90 days per admission for Medicare-covered stays. days 8 to 90 for mental health care.
 Lifetime Reserve Days \$0 copay per day.
 Lifetime Reserve Days are additional days that the plan will pay for when members are in a hospital for more than the number of days covered by the plan.
 Members have a total of 60 reserve days that can be used during their lifetime.
 Prior Authorization may be required.
-If you get authorized inpatient care at an out-of-network hospital after your emergency condition is stabilized, your cost is the cost sharing you would pay at a network hospital.
+If you get authorized inpatient care at an out-of-network hospital after your emergency condition is stabilized, your cost is the cost sharing you would There is a 190-day lifetime limit for inpatient mental health services provided in a psychiatric hospital.
+The 190-day limit does not apply to inpatient mental health services provided in a psychiatric unit of a general hospital.
+If you have used part of the 190-day Medicare lifetime benefit prior to enrolling in our plan, then you are only entitled to receive the remainder of your lifetime days. is the cost sharing you would pay at a network hospital.